tmlouw/SACAC-EDA-2024/README.md

 3. Make sure to edit the path in the first cell of the notebook, as explained in the instructions.
 4. You should be able to run all cells in the notebook

+### Data used during the EDA workshop
+The data used during the workshop is not hosted on GitHub.
+Please see the `README.md` file in the `\data` folder of this repository for information on loading the necessary data.

 ## Topics covered during the workshop
 ### Nature of data / Pre-processing / Time series
 * Context of process data analysis (CRISP-DM, process monitoring)